Comprehensive Annual Financial Report

 Statistical section - includes additional financial, economic, and demographic information.

 Certificate of Achievement for Excellence in Financial Reporting

-FCPS has received the Government Financial Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for twenty-four consecutive years.
+FCPS has received the Government Financial Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for twenty-six consecutive years.

 Single Audit Report (SAR)

 Entities that receive federal funds including states, local governments, and not-for-profit organizations (NPOs), are subject to audit requirements commonly referred to as “single audits” under the Single Audit Act of 1984, as amended in 1996.
 The Single Audit Act was enacted to standardize the requirements for auditing federal programs.
 The Act provides that grantees are subject to one audit of all of their federal programs versus separate audits of each federal program.
 The reports below provide results of the single audit of federal funds received by FCPS and Fairfax Government.